CNY At Mandai Wildlife Reserve, Cirque Du Soleil: Kooza & 44 Things To Do With Kids In Feb 2026

 Share this article

-The island is buzzing with kid-friendly things to do in Singapore this weekend!
+The island is buzzing with things to do with kids in Singapore this weekend!
 Scroll down for our guide to the best family-friendly activities.

 Keep scrolling for more details and ideas for things to do with the kids.
 Now, all you need is to start prioritising and scheduling.
 Stay hydrated and remember the SPF!